telerik/ajax-docs/controls/export-infrastructure.md

 ````

->note Automatic resizing is supported only when the image is inserted within a single cell (range is not supported).
+>tip Automatic resizing is supported only when the image is inserted within a single cell (range is not supported).
 >